UChicago Supplemental Essays 2023-24 – Prompts and Advice

 Essay Option 5

 If you, as a ridiculously busy applicant, have time to spare, this is a pretty fun prompt to ponder.
 The only downside is that—since this is so specific— you may not be able to reuse your composition for any other college to which you are applying.
-That said, the examples in the prompt itself are very funny.
-If you enjoy writing humorous compositions, this could certainly provide some fun.
-Alternatively, you could even take things in a slightly more serious direction.
+That said, if you’ve always felt called to muse about the perfection of pickleball or the beauty of Backgammon, your day has come.

 Essay Option 6